-Number of Securities to be Issued upon Exercise of Outstanding Options, Warrants and Rights Weighted-Avera Exercise Price of Outstanding Options, Warran Remaining Available for Future Issuance under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) Plan Category (a) (b) (c) Equity compensation plans approved by security holders (1) 19,800,105 \$54.19 18,916,573 Equity compensation plans not approved by security holders Total 19,800,105 54.19 18,916,573
+Number of Securities to be Issued upon Exercise of Outstanding Options, Warrants and Rights Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights Number of Securities Remaining Available for Future Issuance under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) Plan Category (a) (b) (c) Equity compensation plans approved by security holders (1) 19,800,105 \$54.19 18,916,573 Equity compensation plans not approved by security holders Total 19,800,105 54.19 18,916,573

 (1) Includes the Stock Option and Incentive Shares Plans previously approved by the Company's security holders, but does not include the 2015 Incentive Shares Plan.
 Included in column (a) are: (i) 13,908,460 reserved for outstanding stock option awards, (ii) 5,866,840 shares reserved for performance shares awards awarded in 2013 (of which 765,240 shares relate to payout at the 115% maximum payout versus the 100% target payout level), (iii) 22,180 reserved for outstanding restricted stock unit awards, and (iv) 2,625 shares which have been earned under prior performance share programs but for which participants elected to defer payment.
 As provided by the Company's Incentive Shares Plans, performance shares awards represent a commitment to issue such shares without cash payment by the employee, contingent upon achievement of the performance objectives and continued service by the employee.
 The price in column (b) represents the weighted-average exercise price for outstanding options.
-Included in column (c) are: (i) 14,396,166 shares remaining available for award under the previously approved 2011 Stock Option Plan, (ii) 4,272,261 shares remaining available for award under the previously approved 2006 Incentive Shares Plan (not including the 765,240 shares related to payout at the maximum versus target payout level under the performance shares awarded in 2013), and (iii) 248,146 shares remaining available under the previously approved Restricted Stock Plan for Non-Management Directors.
+Included in column (c) are: (i) 14,396,166 shares remaining available for award under the previously approved 2011 Stock Option Plan, (ii) 4,272,261 shares remaining available for award under the previously approved 2013, and (iii) 248,146 shares remaining available under the previously approved Restricted Stock Plan for Non-Management Directors.